 Activity Evidence that supports this approach Challenge number(s) addressed Heads of Faculty closely monitor and intervene where the progress of disadvantaged students is below that of Non disadvantaged learners or below that of their expected attainment pathway.
 "Good teaching is the most important lever schools have to improve outcomes for disadvantaged pupils."
 EEF guide to the Pupil Premium.
 Heads of Faculties promote positive engagement and teaching strategies with Pupil Premium Students.
-Heads of faculties track PP students' progress and liaise with PP lead to help signpost needs for targeted intervention through Raising Attainment Group (RAG).
+Heads of faculties track PP students progress and liaise with PP lead to help signpost needs for targeted intervention through Raising Attainment Group (RAG).
 "Evidence consistently shows the positive impact that targeted academic support can have."
 1, 2, 5 Employment of LPA HTLA Employment of an HLTA to ensure that LPA students are stretched and challenged within the academy curriculum and that the Progress 8 score for this group is in line with or exceeding the national average.
 Thorough and robust in-class and Faculty monitoring and tracking of the impact of interventions.
-1, 5 Dedicated PP Teaching Assistant in KS3.
+1, 5 CPD on Reading Aloud and Writing Strategy with follow up sessions and support 'Good teaching is the most important lever schools have to improve outcomes for disadvantaged Individual readers - to improve/extend vocabulary in Year 7 'Reading enjoyment has been reported as more important for children's educational success than their family's socio-economic status' (OECD, 2002) 1 Dedicated PP Teaching Assistant in KS3.
 This model was used last year to support Year 7 and tracking showed significant gains in reading and attendance for the groups supported.
-1, 2, 5 Projected Spend £160,000
+1, 2, 5 Projected Spend £150,000